This post may contain affiliate links. Please read our disclosure policy for more information.

 Teens as young as 13 years old can start making extra cash now and save up to buy a new iPhone or a nice pair of Nike.

 You can sign up for Survey Junkie for FREE here.
-It is one of the legit and best survey sites that pay cash and is rated 4.5/5 on Trustpilot, making it one of the highest scores on the review site.
+It is one of the most legit and best survey sites that pay cash and is rated 4.5/5 on Trustpilot, making it one of the highest scores on the review site.

 3. Start Your Own Money Making Blog

 Starting a blog is one of the easiest and cheapest ways to start an online business for teenagers and make money online.
 It costs less than a cup of latte a month to start your own blog!